dooboolab-community/react-native-iap/docs/docs/usage_instructions/purchase.md

 # Making a purchase

+> :warning: **Purchase Flow Redesign** :warning:
+>
-> The flow of the `purchase` has been renewed by the founding in issue [#307](https://github.com/dooboolab/react-native-iap/issues/307).
+> The `purchase` flow has been updated as a result of the findings in issue [#307](https://github.com/dooboolab/react-native-iap/issues/307).
-> I've decided to redesign the `Purchase Flow` to not rely on `Promise` or `Callback`.
+> The resulting flow has been redesign to not rely on `Promise` or `Callback`.
+>
-> There are some reasons not to approach in this way:
+> Below are some of the specific reasons for the redesign:
+>

-1. There may be more than one response when requesting a payment.
+> 1. There may be more than one response when requesting a payment.
-2. Purchases are inter-session `asynchronuous` meaning requests that are made may take several hours to complete and continue to exist even after the app has been closed or crashed.
+> 2. Purchases are inter-session `asynchronuous` meaning requests that are made may take several hours to complete and continue to exist even after the app has been closed or crashed.
-3. The purchase may be pending and hard to track what has been done ([example](https://github.com/dooboolab/react-native-iap/issues/307).
+> 3. The purchase may be pending and hard to track what has been done ([example](https://github.com/dooboolab/react-native-iap/issues/307).
-4. Thus the Billing Flow is an `event` pattern rather than a `callback` pattern.
+> 4. The Billing Flow is an `event` pattern rather than a `callback` pattern.

-Once you have called `getProducts()`, and you have a valid response, you can call `requestPurchase()`.
+Once you have called `getProducts()`, and have a valid response, you can call `requestPurchase()`.
 Subscribable products can be purchased just like consumable products and users can cancel subscriptions by using the iOS System Settings.

 Before you request any purchase, you should set `purchaseUpdatedListener` from `react-native-iap`.
 It is recommended that you start listening to updates as soon as your application launches.
 And don't forget that even at launch you may receive successful purchases that either completed while your app was closed or that failed to be finished, consumed or acknowledged due to network errors or bugs.